 (g) the BI Act Minister has advised that he or she has issued or is intending to issue a CO2 injection site closure notice in accordance with the section 13 approval.

-[Section 14B inserted by No. 13 of 2015 s.
+[Section 14B inserted: No. 13 of 2015 s.
 4.]

 14C.
 Declaration of liability assumption date